In Windows 10, you can add tags to your photos (and other files for that matter) to make them easier to find.

 You’ll see that each one you click on becomes selected.

-For more about selecting multiple files click How to Select More Than 1 File
+For more about selecting multiple files click How To Select Multiple Files In Windows

 When all the files you want to tag are selected, right-click on one of them.
 It doesn’t matter which one, just right-click on one of the selected photos.